 What is L&I’s Medical Provider Network?

-The network is a list of Washington State doctors and other Washington health-care providers that L&I has approved to provide medical care for injured workers.
-These network providers meet standards set up by L&I.
+The network is a list of Washington State doctors and other Washington health-service providers that L&I has approved to provide medical care for injured workers, RCW 51.04.050 These network providers meet standards set up by L&I.

 How Do I Find an L&I Doctor?
 L&I Provider List/Lookup.